 Are you looking for a way to level a hot tub on uneven concrete?
 No one wants to halfway drown on one end and sit high-and-dry on the other.
 Or worrying about water not fully covering jets on one side.

-Leveling a hot tub that is on uneven concrete can be done with simple shims if the slope is less than one inch.
+Leveling a hot tub on uneven concrete can be done with simple shims if the slope is less than one inch.
 For steeper slopes, leveling will require more involved solutions such as custom-built pads of wood, sand or gravel, or even a new concrete pad.

 Use Plastic Shims